 The Tenancy Outcomes section shows various risks associated with accepting this applicant based on their prior rental and payment history.
 It’s here where landlords can see the risks of late payments, property damage, evictions, or early vacancies.
 While this section is speculative, it is based on actual history and past patterns of behavior.

 The Rental History Search gives you a record of the applicant’s rental history including previous addresses, eviction history, and whether or not they were tried in small claims court.
-If there any specifics recorded, they will be found under “Record Details.”
+If there's any specifics recorded, they will be found under “Record Details.”

 The Criminal Background Check pulls records from State, Federal, and County courts.
 It will also tell you if your applicant appears in the National Sex Offenders Registry or the FBI’s Most Wanted list.